LiliaFramework/Lilia/docs/docs/meta/vector.md

 **Description:**

 Returns a normalized right-direction vector relative to this vector.
+If the vector has no horizontal component, it defaults to `Vector(0, -1, 0)`.

 **Parameters:**